Workbench Concurrency Support

 Given an environment where several things may be happening at the same time, a user needs the following:

-Progress service
+Progress Service

 The workbench progress service (IProgressService) is the primary interface to the workbench progress support.
 It can be obtained from the workbench and then used to show progress for both background operations and operations that run in the UI thread.
 The main purpose of this class is to provide one-stop shopping for running operations, removing the need for plug-in developers to decide what mechanism should be used for showing progress in a given situation.
 Another advantage is that the progress dialog shown with these methods provides good support for indicating when an operation is blocked by another and gives the user control to resolve the conflict.
 Where possible, long running operations should be run using IProgressService#busyCursorWhile: